How Scholarships Work: A Complete Guide For Students

 Types of Scholarships

-There here are many types of scholarships you can apply for.
+There are many types of scholarships available, and finding the right ones can make college more affordable.
 Here are some common types:

-• Merit Scholarships: For high-achieving students with high GPA, test scores or other exceptional talent.
-Examples: Davidson Institute Scholarships, National Merit Scholarship, and Eugene McDermott Scholars program.
+▶ Merit Scholarships – Awarded to high-achieving students based on GPA, test scores, or exceptional talent.
+Examples: Davidson Institute Scholarships, National Merit Scholarship, Eugene McDermott Scholars Program.

-• Need-Based Scholarships: Typically awarded to students from low-income backgrounds or to those with financial need (based on how need is defined by college or organization).
-Examples: QuestBridge National College Match and Jack Kent Cooke Foundation Scholars' program.
+▶ Need-Based Scholarships – For students from low-income backgrounds or those demonstrating financial need.
+Examples: QuestBridge National College Match, Jack Kent Cooke Foundation Scholars Program.

-• Athletic Scholarships: For students good at sports.
-Examples: NCAA Division I and II scholarships, NAIA scholarships, NJCAA scholarships.
+▶ Athletic Scholarships – For students excelling in sports.
+Examples: NCAA Division I & II Scholarships, NAIA Scholarships, NJCAA Scholarships.

-• Artistic Scholarships: For talents in areas like music, art, theater, or debate.
+▶ Artistic Scholarships – For students with talents in music, art, theater, or debate.

-• Scholarships by Ethnicity: For specific ethnic or racial groups like African American, Hispanic, or Asian.
+▶ Scholarships by Ethnicity – Designed for specific racial or ethnic groups.
 Examples: Gates Millennium Scholars Program, American Indian College Fund, APIA Scholarship Program.

-• Scholarships for Specific Majors/Careers: For those studying a certain subject or field, like teaching, engineering or nursing.
-Examples: Barry Goldwater Scholarship and Tylenol Future Care Scholarship, and Charles Butt Foundation Scholarship for Aspiring Teachers.
+▶ Scholarships for Specific Majors & Careers – Awarded to students pursuing certain fields, such as teaching, engineering, or nursing.
+Examples: Barry Goldwater Scholarship, Tylenol Future Care Scholarship, Charles Butt Foundation Scholarship for Aspiring Teachers.

-• Community Service Scholarships: For active volunteers making a difference.
+▶ Community Service Scholarships – For students making a difference through volunteer work.
 Example: Prudential Emerging Visionaries.

-• Leadership Scholarships: For those who show outstanding leadership skills.
+▶ Leadership Scholarships – For students demonstrating outstanding leadership skills.
 Example: Ronald Reagan Presidential Foundation & Institute Scholarship.

-• Scholarships for Extracurricular Activities: For talents in music, art, theater, or service.
-Examples: Scholastic Art and Writing Awards, Davidson Fellows Scholarship, and Prudential Emerging Visionaries.
+▶ Extracurricular Activity Scholarships – For students excelling in music, art, theater, or service.
+Examples: Scholastic Art & Writing Awards, Davidson Fellows Scholarship, Prudential Emerging Visionaries.

-These scholarships can make your dream of going to college more affordable and within reach.
+These scholarships can help make college more affordable and put your academic and career goals within reach.

 Takeaway